-I This is a continuation of the story of the Rake Cemetery near Sand Brook.
-If you haven’t read Part I yet, recommend it so that this installment will make more sense.
+This The Delaware Township Post is a continuation of the story of the Rake Cemetery near Sand Brook.
+If you haven’t read Part I yet, check out the previous post so this installment will make more sense.

 The Sergeant Family

 Even though no one from the Sergeant family is buried here, they are important to the cemetery for two reasons.
 First, the farm of William and Elizabeth Sergeant, and their son John T. Sergeant, is adjacent to the cemetery.
 Secondly, John T. Sergeant was married to Mary J. LaRoche, until his death in 1865, and she then married James Goodfellow, who I described in Part I. It appears that Goodfellow took over the Sergeant farm, which was located on the west side of Sand Brook-Headquarters Road, just south of the village.

 In the 1880 census I mentioned in Part I, Elizabeth Sergeant, age 80 and widow of William Sergeant, was living with Mary J. Goodfellow and her husband James.
 This Elizabeth Sergeant was born June 30, 1799 to John G. Trimmer and Mary Opdycke, and died on March 5, 1882.
 But she was not buried in the Rake Cemetery.
 She was buried in Larison’s Corner Cemetery in East Amwell.